Constraint effective action and critical correlation functions at fixed magnetization: Comparison to Monte Carlo simulations

-where the sum runs over nearest neighbours.
-The probability distribution function of the order parameter $P_L(s)$ is obtained by increasing by one the corresponding bin of the PDF for each occurrence of $s$, where we used the method detailed in \cite{balog_universal_2025} to improve the statistics, corresponding effectively to about $10^{10}$ configurations for each size $L$.
+where the sum runs over nearest neighbors.
+The probability distribution function of the order parameter $P_L(s)$ is obtained by incrementing by one the corresponding bin of the PDF for each occurrence of $s$, where we used the method detailed in \cite{balog_universal_2025} to improve the statistics, effectively corresponding to about $10^{10}$ configurations for each size $L$.
 The histogram is normalized at the end to determine the PDF.

-For each occurrence of $s$, we also compute the correlation function in momentum space along the $x$-axis, e.g. $\cG(\p_n;s)$, $\p_n=2\pi n/L(1,0,\ldots,0)$, which is obtained from the Fourier transform of (and similarly in three dimensions)
+For each occurrence of $s$, we also compute the correlation function in momentum space along the $x$-axis, e.g. $\cG(\p_n;s)$, $\p_n=2\pi n/L(1,0,\ldots,0)$, which is obtained from the Fourier transform of